ginty/cranky/README.md

 # factories/my_factories.rb
 class Cranky::Factory     # Your factory must reopen Cranky::Factory

-  # Simple factory method to create a user instance, you would call this via Factory.build(:user)
+  # Simple factory method to create a user instance, you would call this via crank(:user)
   def user
     # Define attributes via a hash, generate the values any way you want
     define :name    => "Jimmy",